katorymnd/remote-file-sync-docs/docs/installation.md

 With your connection configured, you’re ready to start syncing files:

 1. **Select Your Connection**:
-   Click on "Latest Connection" to use the most recent configuration.
+   Click on "**Latest Connection**" to use the most recent configuration.
 2. **Manage Your Files**:
-   Use the tree view to manage your remote files, including uploading, downloading, renaming, and deleting files.
+   Use the `Remote Files` file tree view to manage your remote files, including uploading, downloading, renaming, and deleting files.

 ---